Spain • UNESCO World Heritage Site

 Hall of Ambassadors

-The Alhambra's throne room represents the most magnificent chamber within Nasrid Palaces, featuring spectacular muqarnas dome ceiling composed of over 8,000 cedar wood pieces creating geometric star patterns symbolising seven heavens of Islamic cosmology.
-Built by Yusuf I in the 14th century, the hall served as royal reception chamber where sultans received foreign dignitaries beneath walls covered in intricate stucco plasterwork featuring geometric patterns, Arabic calligraphy, and elaborate azulejo tilework demonstrating exceptional artistic craftsmanship.
-Nine alcoves with horseshoe arches surround the chamber whilst windows provide strategic views across Granada, combining aesthetic beauty with defensive functionality.
-The exceptional acoustics enabled sultans to hear whispered conversations whilst maintaining ceremonial dignity during diplomatic audiences.
+The throne room represents the most magnificent chamber within Nasrid Palaces, featuring a muqarnas dome ceiling composed of over 8,000 cedar wood pieces creating geometric star patterns symbolizing seven heavens of Islamic cosmology.
+Built by Yusuf I in the 14th century, the hall served as royal reception chamber where sultans received foreign dignitaries beneath walls covered in intricate stucco plasterwork, Arabic calligraphy, and elaborate azulejo tilework.
+Nine alcoves with horseshoe arches surround the chamber while windows provide strategic views across Granada.
+The acoustics enabled sultans to hear whispered conversations during diplomatic audiences.

 Must-See